Xuande Emperor: Finance and currency

 In the late 1420s, the Xuande Emperor's government faced significant financial challenges.
-The ongoing war in Jiaozhi drained a significant amount of resources, and the subsequent loss of mineral wealth further exacerbated the situation.
+The ongoing war in Đại Việt drained a significant amount of resources, and the subsequent loss of mineral wealth further exacerbated the situation.
 The imposition of high taxes and levies placed an unbearable burden on the economy of wealthy regions in China, resulting in a decline in government revenue.
 For instance, Suzhou, the economic hub of China, was three years behind in paying its taxes by the late 1420s.
 Moreover, the profitability of silver and copper mines declined in the early 1430s.
 To address these difficulties, the government attempted to promote the use of paper money, reduce and reform taxes, and limit government spending.

 The Hongwu Emperor established paper money, known as baochao banknotes, as the primary form of currency.
 For smaller transactions, copper coins were also used, which were circulated alongside state notes during the Yongle era.
 However, both the coins and the copper used to make them were in short supply.
 In contrast, the government printed large quantities of banknotes, causing their value to rapidly decrease.
 By 1425, baochao banknotes were only worth 2% of their nominal value.
 In an unsuccessful attempt to promote paper currency, the Hongxi Emperor closed precious metal mines, but the Xuande government allowed for a partial resumption of mining.